uzay00/CMPE373/2020/3 KarincaKolonisi/readme.md

  - Describe your code for the `AntColony Class`
  - Describe your code for the Environment

-Bring your printed reports on due date.
+Bring your printed report on the given due date.
+(Please, dont forget to write the student number, name&surname of all your team mates to the report.)